Do you want to take your art to the next level? Getting started with digital art can be easier than you think.

 Another drawing tablet that shows a screen is the Huion GT-185HD.
 If you like to draw with sweeping, flowing motions, it’s a good size.
 The screen measures 18.5 inches (diagonally) and has solid, smooth edges for comfortably resting your arm as you work.

 The GT-185HD is compatible with programs like Sketchbook Pro, Manga Studio, Corel Painter, Illustrator, and more.
-It has hotkeys that will let you undo, change brush size, and zoom.
+It has express keys that will let you undo, change brush size, and zoom.
 Using these will take some time to learn but will speed up your creative process after you get adjusted.

 If I had to pick the best drawing tablet for beginners on this list, I’d go with the Wacom Intuos Pro.